dineshkoilada/dsa/patterns/11_topological_sort/README.md

 ## 📚 Example 1: Easy Problem - Course Schedule

 **Problem:**
-Determine if you can finish all courses given prerequisites.
+Given `numCourses` and a list of prerequisite pairs, determine if you can finish all courses.

 **Input:** `numCourses = 2, prerequisites = [[1, 0]]`